Crush CLI Integration with Dual API Support¶

 Crush CLI Configuration¶

-Edit ~/.crush/config.json to customise provider settings:
+Edit ~/.config/crush/crush.json to customise provider settings.

 Basic Configuration: